Black Holes as Probes of Moduli Space Geometry: Review of 4d N=2 black hole solutions

 where $\{I,J\}\in\{0,...,h^{2,1}\}$.
 Every Calabi-Yau manifold has a holomorphic (3,0)-form (see e.g. \cite{Greene:1996cy}) that can be decomposed as follows in terms of its A- and B-periods $\{X^I, F_J\}$:

-$\Omega_3$ is only well-defined up to a re-scaling by a complex number.
-In other words, performing a change $\Omega_3 \to e^f \Omega_3$ has no impact on the complex structure of X. In terms of the scalars $X^I$, this amounts to an overall re-scaling $X^I \to e^f X^I$ from which it is clear that only $h^{2,1}$ of these $h^{2,1}+1$ scalars are independent.
+Performing a change $\Omega_3 \to e^f \Omega_3$ has no impact on the complex structure of X. In terms of the scalars $X^I$, this amounts to an overall re-scaling $X^I \to e^f X^I$ from which it is clear that only $h^{2,1}$ of these $h^{2,1}+1$ scalars are independent.
 The K\"{a}hler potential is given by (see. eg \cite{Polchinski:1998rr})

 One can now see that a rescaling of $\Omega_3$ corresponds to a K\"{a}hler transformation in 4d $\mathcal{N}=2$ language:

 The fact that the complex structure of X is unchanged by a rescaling of $\Omega_3$ translates to the 4d $\mathcal{N}=2$ Lagrangian being invariant under K\"{a}hler transformations.
 One can therefore define a K\"{a}hler metric on the complex structure moduli space that is invariant under rescalings of $\Omega_3$ by using $\mathcal{K}$ as a K\"{a}hler potential.
 The metric obtained in this way on complex structure moduli space $g_{I\bar J}\sim \partial _ I \partial_ {\bar J} \mathcal{K}$ coincides with what can be read off of the kinetic term of the 4d Lagrangian for the complex structure moduli.
 One can choose a symplectic basis such that a single holomorphic function, the so-called prepotential $F=F(X)$, encodes all the data of the topological theory.
 The B-periods can be reexpressed in terms of the prepotential as: